dijasila/GPAW/doc/summerschools/summerschool22/workflows/workflows.rst

 Part 1: Write a basic workflow
 ==============================

-First we will write a simple workflow which performs a structure optimization of Si followed by a ground-state calculation and then band structure.
+First we will write a workflow which performs a structure optimization of Si followed by a ground-state calculation and then band structure.

+We need to write code for the tasks in each of the three steps, and then we need to write a workflow which generates those tasks.

 To get started, go to a clean directory and create an ASR repository::